Unusual But Legitimate Tax Deductions

 6. Bad Debt Deduction

 Sometimes, businesses expect income from particular transactions, but never actually receive the income.
 This scenario is referred to a bad debt.
 An example of a bad debt occurs where a business provides goods or services to a customer, invoices the customer, but never receives payment.
+You can learn more about tax laws surrounding goods and services by reaching out to a gst tax lawyer.
 When a small business incurs bad debts, the amount can be deducted at the lower of fair market value or face value.

 7. Legal Fees for Illegal Activity